dsddevs/AI-SubtitleGenerator/README.md

+# 🎧 AI Subtitle Generator
-# 🎧 SRT Extractor – High-Performance Audio-to-Subtitle Generator
+ – High-Performance Audio-to-Subtitle Generator

-SRT Extractor is a powerful and scalable Kotlin-based tool that leverages [Vosk](https://alphacephei.com/vosk/) for offline speech recognition to convert audio files into `.srt` subtitle files.
+AI Subtitle Generator is a powerful and scalable Kotlin-based tool that leverages [Vosk](https://alphacephei.com/vosk/) for offline speech recognition to convert audio files into `.srt` subtitle files.
 Designed with performance and accuracy in mind, it utilizes multithreading to handle large audio files efficiently.

 ---